- Sport Business

 Decades ago, Palmer unwittingly summed up the importance of cognitive training in his oft-cited quote: “Golf is a game of inches.
 The most important are the six inches between your ears.”

 The initial phase of this pilot study identified expert brain signatures during putting.
-Platypus is exploring neurofeedback (NF) training for golfers that could elevate performance and extend the longevity of their careers.
+Optios is exploring neurofeedback (NF) training for golfers that could elevate performance and extend the longevity of their careers.

 Neurofeedback training can improve elite performance across a lifespan